Japan’s state of emergency is no lockdown. What’s in it?

 Q. WHAT ARE ESSENTIAL ACTIVITIES?

-A. Essential activities and facilities, including banks, grocery stores, postal services, pharmacies and utility companies remain open.
+A. Essential activities and facilities, including banks, grocery stores, postal services, pharmacies and utility companies, remain open.
 Some retail stores and entertainment venues such as movie theaters, concert halls and amusement parks can be asked to shut down.
-Public schools in Tokyo and some neighboring prefectures already are closed until early May.
+Public schools in Tokyo and some neighboring prefectures already are closed until at least early May.

 Q. CAN PEOPLE STILL GO OUT?

-A. Yes, residents can be out for purposes considered essential, including work, hospital visits and grocery shopping, according to a Cabinet Office statement.
-Residents in designated areas can still go out for a walk, a jog or other individual exercise outdoors for the sake of good health.
+A. Yes, residents can go out for purposes considered essential, including work, hospital visits and grocery shopping, according to a Cabinet Office statement.
+Residents in designated areas can still go out for a walk, a jog or other individual exercise.

-A. Abe on Wednesday repeated his request for the people to stay home and reduce interactions with people by up to 80%.
-But in the downtown Shibuya district, business was almost as usual.
-Rush hour trains were still crowded and commuters were heading to work, though fewer people were seen in other areas.
-Akihito Aminaka, an education industry worker, said heeding Abe’s request was difficult, because “to me, it sounds like they’re saying ‘please don’t go out, but we won’t help you.’”
+A. Abe on Wednesday repeated his request for the people to stay home and reduce interactions with others by up to 80%.
+But in Tokyo’s downtown Shibuya district, business was almost normal.
+Rush hour trains were still crowded and commuters were heading to work, though fewer people were seen in other areas of the capital.
+Akihito Aminaka, an education industry worker, said heeding Abe’s request was difficult because “to me, it sounds like they’re saying, ‘Please don’t go out, but we won’t help you.’”

 Q. WHAT’S THE POTENTIAL ECONOMIC IMPACT?